ThePalaceProject/web-patron/README.md

 Overview of the translation setup in the E-kirjasto application

+### Packages used for translations

+The E-kirjasto application utilizes the following packages for internationalization (i18n):

+- **i18next**: an internationalization framework for JavaScript

 # Deploying

 This repository includes a Dockerfile, and the master branch is built as an image in Docker Hub in the Hub repository [thepalaceproject/web-patron](https://hub.docker.com/r/thepalaceproject/web-patron).
 You can deploy the application simply by running the image from Docker Hub.
 You can either use the `latest` tag in Docker Hub, or a specific version tagged with the version number.
 There will also be an image tagged `beta` for the most recent code on the `beta` branch.